Owen Wijndal

 Owen Wijndal (born 28 November 1999) is a Dutch professional footballer who plays as a left-back for club Ajax.
-He also plays for the Netherlands national team.

 Club career

 AZ

 Born in Zaandam, Wijndal joined the AZ youth academy at the age of 10, having formerly played for local sides ZVV Zaandijk and HFC Haarlem.
 He was promoted to the second team for the 2016–17 season playing in the third-tier Tweede Divisie.
 On 4 February 2017, Wijndal made his first-team debut for AZ, starting in a 4–2 home loss to PSV Eindhoven in the Eredivisie due to injuries to regular starter Ridgeciano Haps and backup Thomas Ouwejan.
 The end of the 2016–17 season saw AZ end on sixth place and thereby qualifying for domestic play-offs for participation in the third qualifying round of the Europa League the following season.
 They eventually missed out on European football, losing to FC Utrecht on penalties after two legs.
 That season, Wijndal also made 24 league appearances for the reserves, helping them win the third division title and thereby reach promotion to the second tier.